Schiiss/blog/_posts/2024-05-01-monitoring-genai-apps-with-langsmith.md

 ## What is LangSmith? 🤷‍♂️

-According to the [LangSmith documentation](https://docs.smith.langchain.com/user_guide), ‘LangSmith is a platform for LLM application development, monitoring, and testing.’.
+According to the [LangSmith documentation](https://docs.smith.langchain.com/user_guide), ‘LangSmith is a platform for LLM application development, monitoring, and testing’.
 I have personally used LangSmith with a couple projects and I found it incredibly useful for debugging things like 'infite loops' when you are working with things like multi turn agents, logging interactions with the bot, using it for fine-tuning, and capturing user feedback.
 LangSmith helps to answer questions like:

 - How do I ensure outputs remain deterministic as my prompts evolve over time?
 - How does mixing and matching different models affect my outputs?